Best Robo-Advisors UK 2025

 MoneyfarmNutmeg Fully Managed PortfolioIGWealthify

-Our analysis shows that Nutmeg’s portfolios perform best, however, all the returns were pretty average relative to a global tracker!
+Nutmeg’s portfolios perform best according to our analysis, however, all the returns were pretty average relative to a global tracker!

 Here you can compare the performance of four of the most popular robo-advisors – Nutmeg, Wealthify, IG, and Moneyfarm.

 Comparing the long-term returns of different robo-advisors isn’t easy.
-This is due to the fact that not all companies provide access to the latest performance data.
-For instance, InvestEngine does not show historical data and Wealthify doesn’t list Jan-Dec calendar performance data on its website.
-When I called them up they said they didn’t have it.
+That’s because not all companies provide access to the latest performance data.
+For instance, InvestEngine doesn’t show historical data and Wealthify doesn’t list Jan-Dec calendar performance data on its website.
+When I called them they said they didn’t have it.

 To standardise the data, we looked at the returns from the different providers in each calendar year between 2019 and 2023.
 This allowed us to obtain five-year performance figures.